leonlinsx/minimal-mistakes/_posts/2019-12-31-does-xi-understand.md

 Growth rates tend to slow once you scale, so the first concept makes sense.
 It's harder to do 10% growth on $1bn vs $1000, as anyone from the Chinese government to Facebook would remind us when issuing financial guidance.

 I was confused by the duration concept at first, thinking AngelList meant that the average time between fundraising rounds increases as you get later stage, which is not an obvious conclusion \[2\].
-This wasn't what they meant though, they're simply saying that an early-stage investment is earlier than a later-stage investment in that company.
+This wasn't what they meant though; they're simply saying that an early-stage investment is earlier than a later-stage investment in that company.
 If you invested in the seed round, you've had longer and higher growth rates to compound your money at compared to investing in the Series C.

 ![power]({{ site.url }}{{ site.baseurl }}/assets/images/Startup valuation over time.png)